b-hayes/CLI/readme.md

 ## Responses to the user.
 You can display messages to the user however you want:
+- by throwing UserResponse exceptions. **RECOMMENDED**
 - by echoing strings yourself and exiting manually.
+Not recommended.
+  - I advise against this and esp against the use of die.
+Exit codes are useful and don't want to forget them.
-- by returning a string, array or anything else to print. (exits with code 0 success)
+- by returning a string, array or object to print.
-- by throwing UserResponse exceptions. (recommended for errors)

-I recommend using the provided UserResponse exception family for errors, so you don't have to print the message with a new line and then exit with a nonzero code manually.
+  - When returning data CLI always exits with code 0 success.
+  - If anything other than a string is returned it will be printed as a JSON string.
+  - If an object is returned only public properties are printed.

 ```php
 throw new \BHayes\CLI\UserResponse('This has exit code 1 and no coloured output');
 throw new \BHayes\CLI\UserErrorResponse('Exit code 1 and text is printed in RED');